wflore19/pearai-submodule/docs/docs/quickstart.md

 2. Select **Plugins** on the sidebar.

-3. Search for "Continue" in the marketplace and click `Install`.
+3. Search for "PearAI" in the marketplace and click `Install`.
 Once installed you'll see PearAI show up on the right toolbar:

 ![jetbrains-quickstart](/img/jetbrains-quickstart.png)